-You could slice the mango into small cubes, when making Raw Mango Rice or Mangai Sadam, but the Tamilian version that I make is better when you grate the mango.
-And if you use a large box grater, then it takes only a few minutes to grate the mangoes.
+You could slice the mango into small cubes, when making Raw Mango Rice or Mangai Sadam, but the Tamilian version that I make is better when you grate the mango, and if you use a large box grater, then it takes only a few minutes.

 Raw Mango Rice or Mangai Sadam Health Benefits:

 As the grated mango is cooked just briefly in this recipe, it retains a lot of its nutrients.
 Some of the health and nutrition attributed to mangoes are:

 The mango is rich in dietary fibre as well as in various vitamins and minerals.
 A good source of Vitamin A, vitamin-B6 (pyridoxine), vitamin-C and vitamin-E and in flavonoids like beta-carotene, alpha-carotene, and β-cryptoxanthin.
 It has more Vitamin C content than the ripe mango fruit.
 Vitamin C helps increase the elasticity of blood vessels and promotes the formation of new blood cells.
 It aids the absorption of iron and prevents bleeding tendencies besides increasing the body resistance against TB, anaemia, cholera and dysentery.